thisisashwinraj/Ashwin-Mini-Learning-Projects/ApheleiaExtension/README.md

 - Gensim (>=3.8.3)

 ### Files and Folders
-Folders that are necessary for the functioning of web app are as mentioned below:
+Folders that are necessary for the functioning of the chrome extension are as mentioned below:
 - [ExtensionPackage](https://github.com/ashwinraj-in/Vulpex-WebApp/tree/master/Server):
   This folder contains all the necessary files that makes up the chrome extension.
 - [Resources]():